-Applying this insight to the Israeli public law reality, the inevitable conclusion will be is that the application – even partial – may have far-reaching implications for the status of the Attorney General in Israel.
-In the Israeli legal system, the Attorney General wears “three hats”: the head of the prosecution; the authoritative legal advisor to the executive; and the representor of the executive in courts.
-As for the legal advisory role, the Attorney General is the “competent interpreter” of the law, whose interpretive position in binding on the entire executive branch, as long as the court has not ruled otherwise.
+Applying Chevron’s new approach to Israel’s public law reality would inevitably result in far-reaching changes in of the status of the Attorney General in Israel.
+In the Israeli legal system, the Attorney General wears “three hats”: the head of the prosecution; the authoritative legal advisor to the executive; and the legal representative of the executive in courts.
+In their legal advisory role, the Attorney General is the “competent interpreter” of the law, whose interpretive position is binding on the entire executive branch, as long as the court has not ruled otherwise.

-The position of the Attorney general as the qualified interpreter of the law is a key element in the position of the Attorney general in the Israeli political system, and it is essential to the Attorney general’s function as a “gatekeeper” who is responsible on the legality of government actions and other actions of the executive branch.
-This position related on its core on the Israeli existing conception of the interpretation of the law, which is the approach of the “correct interpretation” of the law.
-The Israeli approach, as mentioned before, assumes that the law has one interpretation, and that the way to explore and clarify this interpretation requires a legal expertise, and the one who is responsible on it is the Attorney general.
+The position of the Attorney General as the party qualified to interpret the law is a key element in the position of the Attorney General in the Israeli political system, and it is essential to the Attorney General’s function as a “gatekeeper” responsible for ensuring the legality of government actions and other actions of the executive branch.
+This position reflects Israel’s existing conception of the interpretation of the law, which is similar the pre-Chevron approach in the United States of the “correct interpretation” of the law.
+The Israeli approach, as mentioned before, assumes that the law has one interpretation, and that the way to explore and clarify this interpretation requires legal expertise; in Israel, the party responsible is the Attorney General.

 The adoption of the Chevron approach threatens to transform this order.
-First, according to Chevron, in many cases the law does not have one correct interpretation, but there may be several different interpretations – all of which are within the range of interpretive reasonableness.
-Moreover, the Chevron approach perceives interpretation as a procedure that is not necessarily pure legal, but as a policy-making process, and therefore, lawyers and jurists do not have any advantage in this process.
-According to Chevron, the way to reach the desired interpretation may be the result of an analysis of professional, technological and policy considerations.
+First, according to Chevron, in many cases, the law need not have one correct interpretation but could give rise to several different interpretations, all of which are within the range of interpretive reasonableness.
+Moreover, the Chevron approach perceives interpretation as a not necessarily purely legal procedure, but as a policy-making process, one in which lawyers and jurists do not have any advantage.
+According to Chevron, the way to reach the desired interpretation may be the result of an analysis of professional, technological, and policy considerations.
 That is, it is a process where the professional advantage may lie with the professionals or policy makers within the authority and not necessarily with the legal advisors.
-Hence, the way is short for a significant appeal of the status and authority of the Attorney General vis-à-vis the administrative authorities.
+Hence, applying Chevron in Israel could quickly undermine the status and authority of the Attorney General vis-à-vis the administrative authorities.